Saltfarmer/blog/_posts/2022-10-28-Web-Scraping-With-BeautifulSoup4.md

 books = []
 ```

-The soups contains a lot of books.
-The retrieve information from each specific book, we use a for each loop.
+The soups contain a lot of books.
+We use a for each loop to retrieve information from each book.
 More information on the ForEach loop [here](https://www.w3schools.com/python/python_for_loops.asp).
 An example of a for each loop that stores data to a list:

 ```python
 # Loop over each book and append to the empty list